Understanding Gender Identity

 It’s important to remember that you shouldn’t ever feel as though you have to fit into typical gender stereotypes in order to be able to call yourself a particular gender – as Killermann says:

 I identify as a man, but I identify with a lot of what it means to be a woman.
-I’m sensitive, kind, familial, and I really like dark chocolate (kidding ? stuff’s disgusting).
+I’m sensitive, kind, familial, and I really like dark chocolate (kidding the stuff’s disgusting).
 Possessing this ‘woman-ness’ doesn’t make me any less of a man.
 But it’s a large part of my gender identity, and those traits affect my life and influence my decisions as much and more than many of my ‘man-ness’ does.

 Gender Dysphoria